nasa/astrobee/localization/graph_localizer/readme.md

 # Package Overview
 The GraphLocalizer uses the GraphOptimizer (please first read the documentation in the GraphOptimizer package as this package uses many objects from there) to track the pose, velocity and IMU biases (the set of these three state parameters is referred to as a CombinedNavState) for a robot.
 It uses a set of measurements (IMU, optical flow, map-based image features, ar tag detections, 3D handrail and wall plane points) to generate factors that constrain its history of CombinedNavStates.
 ## Code Structure
-The GraphLocalizer package contains GraphLocalizer, GraphLocalizerWrapper, and GraphLocalizerNodelet objects.
+The GraphLocalizer package contains the GraphLocalizer, GraphLocalizerWrapper, and GraphLocalizerNodelet objects.
 The GraphLocalizer handles the creation of factors and contains the GraphOptimizer, while the GraphLocalizerWrapper provides an interface that can be used both online with the GraphLocalizerNodelet and offline in a ROS free environement as is done in the GraphBag tool (see GraphBag package).
 The GraphLocalizerWrapper converts ROS messages to localization_measurement objects and subsequently passes these to the GraphLocalizer so that the GraphLocalizer does not contain any ROS code.
 Finally, the GraphLocalizerNodelet is a ROS nodelet that subscribes to the required messages and passes these to the GraphLocalizerWrapper.
 It also publishes required messages and TFs for online usage.

 # Background
 For more information on the theory behind the GraphLocalizer and the factors used, please see our paper (TODO(rsoussan): link paper when publicly available).